keu/docs/astro/python-sdk.md

 ## Creating Dataframes

-To create a dataframe, you can pass a SQL table into the `aql.dataframe` function.
+To create a dataframe, you can pass a SQL table into the `astro.dataframe` function.
 This function converts SQL tables into dataframes without any additional configuration, meaning that you can automatically finish your data processing in a Pythonic context.

+You can also convert a dataframe back into a SQL table by passing this function a `Table` or `TempTable` in the `output_table` argument.

-In the following example, the `actor` SQL table is automatically passed  to `aql.dataframe` as a dataframe:
+In the following example, the `actor` SQL table is automatically passed to `astro.dataframe` as a dataframe.
+The contents of the datafram are printed, and then the dataframe is converted back into a SQL table using the `output_table` argument:

 ```python {14-16,22}
 import os